What to Expect at Holy Wisdom Orthodox Church

 The

-attention given to her in the Church also expresses our faith that
+attention given to Mary in the Church also expresses our faith that

-Jesus Christ is truly human, born of a woman as we are, and always
+Jesus Christ is truly human, born of a woman as we are, and yet always

 God, the Son and Word of God the Father.
 Because of this, His human

-mother can be called the Mother of God; this is a great mystery of
+mother can be called the Mother of God; this is another great mystery

 In